-In assessing all the various interpretations of QM, philosopher David Chalmers (1996), concluded that they all are ‘to some extent crazy’.
+In assessing all the various interpretations of QM, philosopher of science David Chalmers (1996), concluded that they all are "to some extent crazy."
 Nearly a century after the mature formulation of QM, the puzzlement about its physical meaning remains intact.
-As one of its founding fathers, Niels Bohr noted, ‘Anyone who is not shocked by QM does not understand it’.
+As one of its founding fathers, Niels Bohr noted, "Anyone who is not shocked by QM does not understand it."

 Thus, despite its materialistic leanings, contemporary physics could not avoid encountering the observer and its consciousness, entities which it had successfully expunged from its horizons in the Newtonian era.
 This fact threatens the hitherto unproblematic nexus between materialism and the sciences.

-Materialists have traditionally sought to 'tame' mind and consciousness by reducing them to the physical processes taking place within the central nervous system.
+Materialists have traditionally sought to tame mind and consciousness by reducing them to the physical processes taking place within the central nervous system.
 But, as noted, if Wigner's original views are correct, consciousness is non physical and cannot possibly be identified with its supposed material embodiment, the brain.
 This suggests that materialism is false.
-What prevents us from arriving at this conclusion with any certainty is that, as noted, views alternative to Wigner's are not lacking, though all problematic.
+What prevents us from arriving at this conclusion with assurance is that, as noted, views alternative to Wigner's are not lacking, though all problematic.

 But the broader question of the ability of materialism to provide a satisfactory account of the mind-body relationship is absolutely central to establishing whether this ontology should be accepted as our best bet concerning the ultimate nature of reality.